-Everyone knows the importance of making a good first impression.
-When you meet someone new for the first time, it’s instinctive to make eye contact, smile, and shake hands.
+First impressions are important.
+When you meet someone new for the first time, it’s might be instinctive to make eye contact, smile, and shake hands.
 Hopefully, you encounter a firm handshake—although etiquette practices vary widely by country—and aren’t grazed by a gnarly set of nails, an open wound, or jagged cuticle, but hey, it happens.
 No matter which side of the handshake you’re on, odds are if it’s a rough one, you leave the encounter with a strong desire to head to your nearest nail salon.

 But wait—this might not be the best course of action.
 In fact, it’s possible that too many manicures might be the source of damaged nails in the first place.
 So instead of masking any unsightly or uncomfortable nail deficiencies with a sleek coat of lacquer, take a moment to pause and reflect on how to fix the problem, not just cover it up.